Books by Researchers

 Now for the first time, this book provides a comprehensive account of Pynchon's story, beginning in England, through his New England adventures, to his return home.
 Discover the fabric of his times and the roles Pynchon played in the Puritan venture in Old England and New England.

 Researchers trying to locate records of an old church, or of one no longer in existence, will find this series immensely helpful.
-This collection provides a well-researched and informative introduction for six different regions of the United States, and a detailed index of mergers, closings, and name changes for every Congregational and Christian church ever organized, from the colonial period to the present.
+This collection provides a well-researched and informative introduction for six different regions of the United States, and a detailed index of mergers, closings, and name changes for every known Congregational Church and post-merger Congregational Christian Church ever organized, from the colonial period to the present.

 Much of Rev. Taylor's data for these books was painstakingly compiled and researched using annual reports from state and regional associations, local and national periodicals, and materials from individual churches within our collections.